 Adolescence and Youth Development Concentration

 A major in HDFS with a concentration in adolescence and youth development is available for students who are interested in the growth and development of adolescents and youth within the family, peer, and school contexts.
 The goal of this concentration is to prepare students for work with youth and adolescents in a variety of settings including community-based programs, family service agencies, and mental-health agencies, or for graduate studies in a variety of fields.
-This concentration has a one-semester internship requirement.
+This concentration culminates in a one-semester (300 clock hours) internship worth 6 credits.

 Child Life Concentration